• Lower Price

 Reading time: 5 mins

-But pimples after shaving – on the face, and anywhere else on the body – are part of everyday life for many of us.
-So, what can you do to avoid pimples after shaving and do razor bumps have treatments?
+But pimples after shaving your face, and anywhere else on the body – are part of everyday life for many of us.
+So, what can you do to avoid breakouts after shaving your face?
 With these tips for a hygienic, soft shave, the uncomfortable routine becomes a refreshing experience… with the feel-good factor of a commercial.

 How and why do you get those red bumps after shaving?

-Sensitive and dry skin types are especially prone to those not-so-fun shaving bumps.
-That’s because their natural skin barrier is weaker and the skin thinner.
-Shaving can irritate the hair follicles due to the friction of the blade on the skin, causing hair follicles to become inflamed.
-Ouch!
+Sensitive and dry skin types are especially prone to those not-so-fun after-shave bumps.
+That’s because their natural skin barrier is weaker and the skin thinner.1 Therefore, for those with sensitive, dry skin, shaving can irritate the hair follicles; the friction of the blade on the skin, causes the hair follicles to become inflamed.2 Ouch!

 Close-up of a man with shaving foam on his face using a white, blue and grey electric shaver.